vbot23/3D-spacecraft/README.md

 # 3D-Space-Craft

-Statement: this is a really foolish game, but if you insist playing this game, you need:
+Statement: this is an extremely foolish game, but if you insist playing this game, you need:

 1. a google cardboard (you can buy it on amazon.com)
 2. a normal Andriod device